nuxt/docs/de/guide/commands.md

 <div class="Alert">

-When generating your web application with `nuxt generate`, [the context](/api/context) given to [data()](/guide/async-data#the-data-method) and [fetch()](/guide/vuex-store#the-fetch-method) will not have `req` and `res`.
+When generating your web application with `nuxt build && nuxt export` or `nuxt generate`, [the context](/api/context) given to [data()](/guide/async-data#the-data-method) and [fetch()](/guide/vuex-store#the-fetch-method) will not have `req` and `res`.

 </div>

 ### Single Page Application Deployment (SPA)

-`nuxt export` and `nuxt generate` still need the SSR engine during build/generate time while having the advantage of having all our pages pre rendered, and have a high SEO and page load score.
+`nuxt build && nuxt export` or `nuxt generate` still need the SSR engine during build/generate time while having the advantage of having all our pages pre rendered, and have a high SEO and page load score.
 The content is generated at *build time*.
 For example, we can't use it for applications where content depends on user authentication or a real time API (at least for the first load).

 The SPA idea is simple!
 When SPA mode is enabled using `mode: 'spa'` or `--spa` flag, and we run build, generation automatically starts after the build.
 This generation contains common meta and resource links, but not page content.